polazarus/ocamlyices2/README.markdown

-Ocamlyices2: Yices 2 SMT solver binding for OCaml, version 0.0.1
+Ocamlyices2: Yices 2 SMT solver binding for OCaml, version 0.1.0
 ================================================================
-Mickaël Delahaye, 2012
+Mickaël Delahaye, 2014

 BEWARE: highly unstable API, see the to-do list.

 [Yices 2][1] is an efficient SMT solver developed at SRI International.
 Ocamlyices2 lets you use this SMT solver inside your own program in OCaml.

-You might also be interested in [Ocamlyices][2], a binding for the more complete (at the moment) Yices 1 SMT solver (unsat core, non linear arithmetic, etc.).
+You might also be interested in [Ocamlyices][2], a binding for Yices 1 SMT solver.

 To do
 -----